-If you are in a cool or moderate climate and you haven't planted tomatoes yet, there is still plenty of growing season left, particularly if you choose a small cherry type tomato or an early maturing variety such as 'Swift'.
-The warmer weather also means pumpkin, melons, zucchini and various other warmer weather plants can now be sown directly outdoors.
+If you are in a cool or moderate climate and you haven't planted tomatoes yet, there is still plenty of growing season left, particularly if you choose a small cherry type.
+The warmer weather also means pumpkin, squash, zucchini and various other warmer weather plants can now be sown directly outdoors.

 ▩ Cold Climate: Tasmania, Melbourne, Mt Gambier, Canberra, etc.